 PAGP Registration Statements.
-We have filed with the SEC a shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to an aggregate of \$939 million of equity securities ("PAGP Traditional Shelf").
-At December 31, 2021, we had approximately \$939 million of unsold securities available under the PAGP Traditional Shelf.
+We have filed with the SEC a shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to a specified amount of equity securities ("PAGP Traditional Shelf").
+At December 31, 2022, we had approximately \$939 million of unsold securities available under the PAGP Traditional Shelf.
 We also have access to a universal shelf registration statement ("PAGP WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of equity securities, subject to market conditions and its capital needs.
-We did not conduct any offerings under the PAGP Traditional Shelf or PAGP WKSI Shelf during the years ended December 31, 2021, 2020 or 2019.
+We did not conduct any offerings under the PAGP Traditional Shelf or PAGP WKSI Shelf during the years ended December 31, 2022 or 2021.

 PAA Registration Statements.
 PAA periodically accesses the capital markets for both equity and debt financing.
-PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue up to a specified amount of debt or equity securities ("PAA Traditional Shelf"), under which PAA had approximately \$1.1 billion of unsold securities available at December 31, 2021.
+PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue up to a specified amount of debt or equity securities ("PAA Traditional Shelf"), under which PAA had approximately \$1.1 billion of unsold securities available at December 31, 2022.
 PAA also has access to a universal shelf registration statement ("PAA WKSI Shelf"), which provides it with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and capital needs.
-The offerings of PAA's \$750 million, 3.80% senior notes in June 2020 and \$1.0 billion, 3.55% senior notes in September 2019 were conducted under the PAA WKSI Shelf.